 If you have asked this question, you are not alone.
 Some claim good nutrition or special exercises can increase your height as an adult.

-This article discusses whether it’s possible to increase your height after the age of 18.
+This article takes a closer look at whether it’s possible to increase your height after the age of 18.

 Before discussing whether it’s possible to change your height as an adult, it’s important to consider what determines your height in the first place.